Local resetting with geometric confinement: Main results

 \section{Main results}

 The mean-field (MF) analysis and numerical simulation results presented below demonstrate the non-trivial interplay between local resetting and geometric confinement.
 In the thermodynamic limit the stationary bath and tracer density profiles, $\r_{\el}$ and $\t_{\el}$ respectively, are not functions of $\el$ and $L$ separately but are instead found to depend on the scaling variable $x=\el/L\in\co{0,1}$, i.e. as $L\ra\infty$ we find $\r_{\el}\ra\r\left(x\right)$ and $\t_{\el}\ra\t\left(x\right)$.
+Moreover, in this limit, the total particle density at the origin approaches unity with finite-size corrections of $\sim\mathcal{O}\left(L^{-2}\right)$.
 The tracer density profile $\t\left(x\right)$ is derived using the MF approximation in Eq. (\ref{eq:tau_profile}) and features a tent-like shape with a positive curvature $\t''\left(x\right)>0$ and a cusp at the origin.
 This can be seen on the right column of Fig. \ref{profiles}, which compares the profiles obtained from MF and numerical simulations for different values of $\e$ and $D$.
-We find that, through the combined effect of local resetting and geometric confinement, the tent-like shape of $\t\left(x\right)$ is imprinted on the stationary density profile of the non-resetting bath particles $\r\left(x\right)$.
-However, unlike the tracer profile $\t\left(x\right)$ which retains its shape and curvature for any $\e,D\ne0$, the bath profile $\r\left(x\right)$ transitions between ``repelled'' and ``trapped'' states as the value of $\e/D$ crosses unity (see Eqs. (\ref{eq:rho_tau_relation_fin}) and (\ref{eq:tau_profile})).
+We find that, through the combined effect of local resetting and geometric confinement, a simple relation is generated between the bath and tracer profiles (see Eq. (\ref{eq:rho_tau_relation_fin})), causing the tent-like shape of $\t\left(x\right)$ to be imprinted on the stationary density profile of the non-resetting bath particles $\r\left(x\right)$.
+However, unlike the tracer profile $\t\left(x\right)$ which retains its shape and curvature for any $\e,D\ne0$, the bath profile $\r\left(x\right)$ transitions \footnote{Note that this transition is not a ''phase transition'' in the classical sense, as no order-parameter becomes singular at this point.} between ``repelled'' and ``trapped'' states as the value of $\e/D$ crosses unity (see Eqs. (\ref{eq:rho_tau_relation_fin}) and (\ref{eq:tau_profile})).
 For $\e/D<1$ bath particles are strongly repelled from the dense region near the origin, so that $\r\left(x\right)$ features a negative curvature $\r''\left(x\right)<0$ and the shape of an inverted tent, as shown in the top left row of Fig. \ref{profiles}.
 For $\e/D>1$ a finite fraction of bath particles remain trapped in the dense region surrounding the origin.
 The left panel in the middle row of Fig. \ref{profiles} shows that, in this case, $\r\left(x\right)$ has a positive curvature $\r''\left(x\right)>0$ and a shape similar to that of $\t\left(x\right)$.
 At $\e/D=1$ the bath density profile becomes completely flat, with its value equal to the mean bath density $\overline{\r}$ (see left panel at the bottom row of Fig. \ref{profiles}).
 The insets appearing throughout the right column of Fig. \ref{profiles} plot the difference between the MF and simulated tracer profiles, which is non-zero but still too small to see at scale.